PostHog/posthog.com/contents/handbook/growth/marketing/blog.md

 ## Distribution

-As of Q4 2022, we are distributing content in a mixture of channels - those we want to be good at, and those we put minimal effort into out of habit and good practice.
-We use freelancers to outsource manual work such as reformatting existing written content to fit a Twitter thread format (for example).
+We repurpose and distribute content in a mixture of channels - those we want to be good at, and those we put minimal effort into out of habit and good practice.

-### Let's get (or stay) good at this in Q4
+### High effort

 - SEO - _Andy_
-- HogMail - _Andy_
+- Newsletter - _Andy_
-- PostHog LinkedIn - _Andy_
+- PostHog LinkedIn - _Andy (but other people post here as well)_
-- James' personal Twitter - _James H (outsourced)_
+- PostHog Twitter - _Charles (but other people post here as well)_
-- James' personal LinkedIn - _James H (outsourced)_
+- James' personal Twitter - _James H_
-- TikTok - _James H (editing and posting outsourced)_
 - YouTube - _Ian_

-### Let's post here out of habit/hygiene factor

-- PostHog Twitter - _Andy (just retweeting and link sharing)_
+### Low effort/hygiene

 - User Slack - _whoever wrote the content_
-- Hacker News - _only for Show HN announcements, otherwise default is to not post here and hope others do it outside PostHog_
+- Hacker News - _only for Show HN announcements, otherwise do not post here and hope others do it outside PostHog_
 - LinkedIn paid ads - _Charles (outsourced)_
 - Twitter paid ads - _Andy (outsourced)_
-- Dev.to - _Charles_